-Are you interested in becoming a Performance Management Network (PMN) instructor?
+Are You Interested in Becoming a Performance Management Network (PMN) Instructor?

-Step 1: Attend the Train-the-Trainer Workshop
+Step 1: Attend Facilitator Training

-Where and when are the Train-the-Trainer Workshops held?
+Where and when is Facilitator Training held?

 These sessions are attended by both new and veteran instructors and are held once a year at various locations, usually in conjunction with NAR's REALTORS® Conference & Expo in November and the Legislative Meetings and Expo in May.
 Additional details may be obtained by contacting the Education Director at email@example.com or 800-245-8512.

-What will I learn in the Train-the-Trainer Workshop?
+What will I learn in Facilitator Training?

-Everything you will need to share with students in the classroom will be reviewed in the workshop.
+Everything you will need to share with students in the classroom will be reviewed in the training.
 We’ll also cover any updates in the PMN Courses, as well as teaching techniques for delivering courses and instructor development tools to help build teaching skills.

 Yes, all instructors must attend.
-New instructors are strongly encouraged to attend as quickly as possible, since this will greatly enhance your success as a Women’s Council instructor.
+New instructors are strongly encouraged to attend as quickly as possible since this will greatly enhance your success as a Women’s Council instructor.

 Step 2: Get certified to teach the PMN courses you’d like to instruct.